 Also, if you click on PANDORA'S PAGE, you will be directed to a page originally created for the Society's HISTORY KIDS.
 Be sure to read the KIDS TALES FROM JAIL newsletters as well as Pandora's BLOG, for some very interesting "snippets" of Bristol's history.

 We have a SUMMER HISTORY BOOK CLUB every summer where we read and discuss three books of interest.
 It's free, interesting, and fun.
-Check back in May of 2021 for the Summer 2021 schedule and list of books.
+This year, it is all about the early days of food in the U.S.

 The Bristol PHOENIX Newspapers are an additional and excellent online resource for for researching Bristol history and for genealogists tracing Bristol ancestors.
 Check out the DIGITAL ARCHIVE OF THE BRISTOL PHOENIX which is indexed back to 1833 and you may search by year or browse by keyword.
 Go to: http://bristol.advantage-preservation.com